Wednesday, October 15, 2025

 in the body of His flesh through death,

-to present you holy, and blameless,
+to present you holy,

 and above reproach in His sight—